Difference Between AMOLED and Retina Display

 What is Retina Display?

-This is proved to give the highest and best resolution from all the other displays.
-This is also used in some other phone devices such as Samsung.
+This is proven to give the highest and best resolution of all the other displays.
+This is also used in some other phone devices, such as Samsung.

-The Samsung S7 edge had a higher pi than what apple used for all its products, which made them question their 300 pi display.
-After a lot of thinking, the Apple company came with its iPhone 6 with a 401 pi of its retina display.
+The Samsung S7 Edge had a higher pi than Apple used for all its products, making them question their 300 pi display.
+After a lot of thinking, the Apple company came up with its iPhone 6 with a 401 pi of its retina display.

-There can be multiple attachments done in a retina display in just one pixel per inch.
+Multiple attachments can be done in a retina display in just one pixel per inch.

-The consumption of power decreases when the retina display makes the LEDs off for displaying the black color.
-Where there is a case of reflecting sunlight, the retina display is a sure win to be set as a display as compared to any other display available.
+The consumption of power decreases when the retina display makes the LEDs off to display the black color.
+Where there is a case of reflecting sunlight, the retina display is a sure win to be set as a display compared to any other available display.

 In short, the retina display is a bit costly but is worth the cost.